Traumatic Brain Injury Lawyers

 Traumatic Brain Injury (TBI)

 Traumatic Brain Injury or TBI for short is an injury to the brain that generally occurs from severe external force.
 Overall, there can be several classifications of a TBI due to the fact that this type of injury is quiet broad.
 The different elements which can include a TBI vary from the severity, whether the injury is an open or closed injury, or even can be classified as a TBI based on any injury to the brain.
 Usually, any external force that causes a TBI results in severe injury, disability, or even death.
-Below is a description of the types of a traumatic brain injury, the general causes and symptoms, treatment, and prevention.
+Below is a description of the types of traumatic brain injury, the general causes and symptoms, treatment, and prevention.

 Types of TBI: